Chintan Upadhyay: Legal Proceedings

 In December 2015, Upadhyay was accused and arrested in connection with the double murder of his estranged wife Hema Upadhyay and her lawyer Haresh Bhambhani.
 Their bodies were found in khakhi-coloured cardboard boxes floating in a nullah.
-He has twice been denied bail and the case is ongoing.
+He was twice denied bail.
+In October 2023, he was convicted of murder and sentenced to life in prison by a Dindoshi court.
+The Supreme Court of India later suspended his sentence and granted bail in September 2024, noting that the case was based solely on circumstantial evidence and there was no allegation of direct involvement in the act.